GRETCHEN AT THE SPINNING WHEEL

 Conceptualized, produced, and edited by Simone Couto

-“Meet” is a video-poem by Simone Couto based on Gretchen and Spinnarade op.2, D.118 by Franz Schubert and Johann Wolfgang von Goethe's tragic play Faust (Part One, scene 15).
-In the video-poem, Gretchen hands make two doll chairs under a retro-projector on a standby plot while she waits for Faust.
-As in the song, her hands allude to the monotony of the craft, the wait, and the burden of reality.
+"Meet" is a video poem created by Simone Couto, and it offers an interpretation of a tragic tale that expertly blends music, poetry, and visual storytelling elements.
+It is inspired by Franz Schubert's Gretchen and Spinnarade op.2, D.118 and Johann Wolfgang von Goethe's play Faust (Part One, scene 15).
+The video follows Gretchen, who is depicted through the artist's hands, as she creates two doll chairs under a retro-projector on a standby plot, symbolizing her waiting for love.
+The accompanying song alludes to the repetitive nature of her craft, the long wait, and the weight of reality.